According to the CDC, 61 Million Americans, or 26% of the adult American population are curre at least one disability.

 It is estimated that antidepressant treatment medications are effective at reducing symptoms in around 66% of adults.

-While 66% efficacy is impressive, the remaining 34% of adult Americans, or approximately 19 million people, require other treatments.
+While a 66% rate of efficacy is impressive, the remaining 34% still suffer, or approximately 19 million people, require other treatment options.

 As of now, researchers are continuing to identify new treatments for depression and PTSD.